Guides and leads the church, responsible for vision, teaching, and preaching

 After college, I landed at Wachovia Bank as a commercial lender because of mentors who showed me the way.
 Four years later, I went to Gordon-Conwell Seminary for my Master of Divinity because my pastor, who preached “lights out” sermons, had gone there.
 I was awarded a Ph.D. in pastoral theology at the University of Edinburgh (Scotland!) because of a kindly, atheist anthropology professor who really understood qualitative research.

 A particularly profound season of my life was journeying with my first wife Lacy, who died at age 31 after a terrible, horrible, long bout with cancer.
 In the mystery of God, Lacy’s life and death made me the gospel minister I am today.
-Five years later, I met Lisa, now my wife of eight years.
+Five years later, I met Lisa, now my wife as of fall 2008.
 Proverbs 18:22 says, “He who finds a wife, finds that which is good and receives favor from the Lord.”
 Lisa is the fullness of God’s intention in that verse for me, and we have a lovely daughter Galyna who is a student at Old Dominion University.
+Our family has expanded, to our delight to include our son-in-law Jake and our handsome grandson Marcelo, born December, 2017.